Value4AI/Awesome-LLM-in-Social-Science/README.md

   Keywords: Stable Alignment, social alignment, societal norms and values, simulated social interactions, contrastive supervised learning

   TL;DR: This paper presents a training paradigm that permits LMs to learn from simulated social interactions for their social alignment.
-The model trained under such paradigm better handles “jailbreaking prompts”.
+The model trained under such a paradigm better handles “jailbreaking prompts”.

 ---